DobbyH/auto-complete/README.md

 # auto-complete
 A program for auto completing words.
-Witten in C, using a Tries Tree data structure.
+Written in C, using a Tries Tree data structure.